Research shows that children benefit academically when families are engaged and involved in their child's learning.

 Family Academy Sessions

 The GUSD Family Academy was developed based on parents' needs and will highlight information and services from various departments throughout the school year.
 All parents are encouraged to participate in these virtual sessions.
-For registration and information, please click here.
+For registration and information, please click here for December 15, 2022.

 Newcomer Family Chats